kedacore/keda-docs/content/docs/2.11/scalers/redis-sentinel-streams.md

 #### Using `lagCount`

-To scale based on redis stream `XINFO GROUPS`, be sure to set `activationTargetLag`.
+To scale based on redis stream `XINFO GROUPS`, be sure to set `activationLagCount`.
 Example:

 ```yaml
 apiVersion: keda.sh/v1alpha1